ShieldOrder/proposal-disclosure-schema/examples/cdv-example.md

 - imperfect feedback
 - delayed clarity

-How this fits within the Zcash ecosystem.
+How this work relates to existing systems within the Zcash ecosystem.

 It complements existing transparency and auditability.
 It does not replace or interfere with coinholder voting.